-We now focus on the written EIRs and non-EIRs by individual users over time.
-Similar to the temporal patterns of product reviews, we show the number of daily EIRs (with a red X), non-EIRs (with a green circle).
-We also show average assigned rating by EIRs (with red dotted line) and non-EIRs (with green dotted line) of the reviewer over time.
-The three plots in Figure 16 present the temporal pattern of all reviews (for any product) and their rating for three different reviewers.
-Persistent EIR Writer: Figure 16-a shows a user who provided a single review in 2013 and was inactive for more than a year.
-Starting April 2014, she has been providing a couple of EIRs and/or non-EIRs a day for 2.5 years, and then her activity significantly dropped.
-Her average rating for EIRs and non-EIRs are very similar.
-It seems that this reviewer becomes active in Amazon to provide EIRs.

-Active EIR Writer: Figure 16-b shows a user who has been actively writing non-EIRs over 16 years since 2001, and her level of activity has gradually increased.
-Interestingly, she started posting EIRs from 2015 for two years and then stopped.
-These two years are perfectly aligned with the period in which EIRs have become rapidly popular in Amazon (as we showed in figure 3).
-Furthermore, the overall assigned rating by this reviewer in non-EIRs was relatively stable over time which was slightly lower than her assigned rating in EIR reviews.
+We now focus on the submitted EIRs and non-EIRs by individual users over time.
+Similar to the temporal patterns of product reviews, we show the number of daily EIRs (with a red X), and non-EIRs (a green circle).
+We also show average assigned rating of the submitted EIRs (red dotted line) and non-EIRs (green dotted line) of the reviewer over time.
+The two plots in Fig. 10 present the temporal pattern of all reviews (for any product) and their rating for two different reviewers.
+Active EIR Writer: Fig. 10-a shows a user who has been actively writing non-EIRs over 17 years since 2001, and her level of activity has gradually increased.
+Interestingly, she started posting EIRs from 2015, continued for two years and then stopped.
+These two years are perfectly aligned with the period in which EIRs have become rapidly popular in Amazon (as we showed in Fig. 3).
+Furthermore, the overall assigned rating by this reviewer in non-EIRs was relatively stable over time which was slightly lower than her assigned rating in EIRs.
 This reviewer is a perfect example of a serious Amazon reviewer who takes advantage of offered incentives by sellers for writing EIRs.